namrata-21-kundu/Rock-Paper-Scissor/README.md

-# Rock-Paper-Scissor
+# Rock Paper Scissors 🎮
-a simple rock paper scissor game using Python
+A simple rock paper scissor game using Python where the suer plays against the computer.

 # OVERVIEW
-This is a simple terminal-based "rock paper scissor" game between User and Computer built in Python
+This is a simple terminal-based "rock paper scissor" game between User and Computer, which is built using Python.

+# How to Play

+* Choose **Rock**, **Paper**, or **Scissors**
+* The computer randomly selects one option
+* The winner is decided using standard rules:

+  * Rock beats Scissors
+  * Scissors beats Paper
+  * Paper beats Rock

+# Rules

+* If both choices are the same, the game is a **draw**
+* Otherwise, the winner is declared instantly

+# TECHNOLOGY USED
+Python

 # FEATURES
 - using random computer selection using *random* module